Biography

 1856 (?): Professed Priest of the Order of Friars Minor Capuchin

-1866: Cahagne was appointed supervisor of the newly-established St. Michael Collége des Galla in Marseille
+1866: Cahagne was appointed supervisor of the newly established St. Michael’s College of Galla Boys in Marseille

-1867: Cahagne began missionary work in Ethiopia under Gugliemo Massaja.
+1867: Cahagne began missionary work in Ethiopia under Bishop Gugliemo Massaja.

 1868: Cahagne founded the Capuchin Catholic mission station in Finfinne among the Gullale Oromo.
-O’Mahoney and W. Smidt, “Finfinnee”, in Enc.
-Aeth., vol. 2, state on p.
-544-45:
+O’Mahoney and W. Smidt state (“Finfinnee,” in Encyclopaedia Aethiopica, vol. 2, p.
+544-45):

-• “In 1868 Mәnelәk […] suggested to the Capuchin Fr.
-Taurin de Cahagne that he should open a mission at F. among the Gullallee. [… p.
+- “In 1868 Mәnelәk […] suggested to the Capuchin Fr.
+Taurin de Cahagne that he should open a mission at F[infinnee] among the Gullallee. [… p.
 545].
 With the permission of the Oromo people, who owned the land, he built a Catholic church that was dedicated to Mary and consecrated on 25 July 1869.
 In a ‘ritual of adoption’, he was also integrated into the local Gullallee group, led by Abbaa Obboo (Foucher 1986).
-Missionary education was started; later even some former students of the Collège des Galla in Marseille arived in the 1870s […].
-Oromo texts, written by Taurin, were used in church services, among them the canticle Maariyaam kan Birbirsaa (Foucher 1986)”
+Missionary education was started; later even some former students of the Collège des Galla in Marseille arrived in the 1870s [together with Fr.
+Louis de Gonzague…].
+Oromo texts, written by Taurin, were used in church services, among them the canticle Maariyaam kan Birbirsaa (Foucher 1986)” [some italics added].

 1879: The Catholic missionaries were expelled by the order of Emperor Yohannes IV.
 Cahagne then published Oromo religious books in France.